houmain/gpupad/README.md

 The items of a session pretty much correspond the concepts known from writing OpenGL or Vulkan applications:

 - **Call** -
-Most prominently are the draw and the compute calls.
+Most prominently are the draw, compute and ray trace calls.
 Whenever the session is evaluated, all active calls are evaluated in consecutive order.
 They can be de-/activated using the checkbox.
 The elapsed time of each call is output to the *Message* window (measured using GPU timer queries).

 - **Program** -